$\mathbb{Z}_2$ Vortex Crystal Candidate in the Triangular $S=1/2$ Quantum Antiferromagnet: Discussion

 Bond-dependent exchange anisotropy presents a simple alternative to stabilize an incommensurate structure.
 Specifically, the Heisenberg-Kitaev model on a triangular lattice has been predicted to realize the so called $\mathbb{Z}_2$ vortex crystal \cite{beckerSpinorbitPhysicsJ12015, rousochatzakisKitaevAnisotropyInduces2016, liCollectiveSpinDynamics2019}.
 Even for a tiny Kitaev-term $|K| \ll J$, the Fourier transformed exchange matrix is minimized by three different ordering vectors

 one for each spin component $\gamma \in (x,y,z)$.
 Locally, the magnetic structure would still mimic the typical $120^\circ$ order.
-But on larger length scales, we would see a superlattice of topological defects - $\mathbb{Z}_2$ vortices - which crystallize into a triangular arrangement.
-This structure has three main $\mathbf{q}$-vectors, preserving three-fold symmetry, but with many higher harmonics to retain a uniform moment size.
-Since the bond-dependent terms break all continuous symmetries, the groundstate also acquires a finite spin-gap $\Delta$ \cite{rousochatzakisKitaevAnisotropyInduces2016}, seemingly consistent with our heat capacity measurements indicating $\Delta \sim 0.4 J$.
+But on larger length scales, one would see a superlattice of topological defects - $\mathbb{Z}_2$ vortices - which crystallize into a triangular arrangement (see Supplemental Material \hyperlinkcite{supplement}{S11}).
+This structure has three main $\mathbf{q}$-vectors, preserving three-fold symmetry, but with many higher harmonics to retain a uniform moment size - in agreement with the observation of $\mathbf{q}^+$ coupled harmonics.
+Since the bond-dependent terms break all continuous symmetries, the groundstate also acquires a finite spin gap $\Delta$ \cite{rousochatzakisKitaevAnisotropyInduces2016}, seemingly consistent with our heat capacity measurements indicating $\Delta \sim 0.4 J$.

 In practice, the presence of a small Kitaev term in \dmnrc should not be surprising.
 Bond dependent exchange anisotropies in the parallel-edge superexchange geometry have been proposed by several authors \cite{trebstKitaevMaterials2022, beckerSpinorbitPhysicsJ12015, catuneanuMagneticOrdersProximal2015}.
 Given the bond angles deviating from $90^\circ$ and the significant trigonal distortion $\Delta/\lambda \simeq -0.5$, we expect such terms to be sub-leading compared to $J$ \cite{winterModelsMaterialsGeneralized2017}.
 However, the observed propagation vector $q_{\rm IC} \approx 0.35$~r.l.u. can be generated by a modest ferromagnetic Kitaev term $K \sim -0.1J$, which seems completely realistic.
 In fact, the contribution from $J_{\pm\pm}$ alone obtained through INS in the polarized regime would be significantly larger, with $K = -2J_{\pm\pm}$ amounting to $K/J \approx -0.4^{+0.3}_{-0.2}$.
 This makes \dmnrc a leading candidate to realize the $\mathbb{Z}_2$ vortex crystal phase.
 Given the large uncertainties on $J_{\pm\pm}$ and completely undetermined $J_{z\pm}$, more work should be put towards constraining these bond anisotropies.
 We note that the stability of this phase against finite inter-plane coupling $J_c$, anisotropies away from the Heisenberg-Kitaev limit $J_{z\pm} \neq 2\sqrt{2}J_{\pm\pm}$, or magnetic field $H$ have not been investigated theoretically, likely due to the inherent complexity of the vortex crystal state.
 All of these problems would be of imminent interest in understanding the groundstate of \dmnrc.